-N Iidtei m Fi inal Core Competencies N I U S U By the end of NUR 421, the student should be able to: Patient-Centered Care Complete pediatric assessments with respect for individual values, preferences, and needs Applies the nursing process with a focus on planning and implementation of care of pediatric patients and families Integrate growth and development stages of infant, child, and adolescent into plan of care Conduct clinical skills and identifies rationale for interventions and potential associated complications for both pathophysiological and pharmacological needs of the pediatric patient Demonstrate caring behaviors while respecting diversity of individuals Teamwork and Collaboration Develop effective communication skills (verbally and through charting) with patients, team members, and family Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Establish appropriate relationships with team members and assists when necessary Identify need for help when appropriate to situation Evidence-Based Practice l Identifies and locates evidence-based literature related to clinical policy and practice activities per institution guidelines Verbalizes the importance of evidence-based practice in determining best clinical practice Quality Improvement , Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Verbalizes the significance of variance reporting Safety Demonstrate effective use of technology and standardized practices that support safety and quality Implement strategies to reduce risk of harm to self or others Demonstrate appropriate clinical decision making Identify national patient safety goals and quality measures Perform safe medication administration 1 ofform said medication administration
+Student must obtain a Satisfactory "S" grade in all competencies at the Final Evaluation to pass the Course.
+Midterm Final Core Competencies N U U I By the end of NUR 421, the student should be able to: Patient-Centered Care Complete pediatric assessments with respect for individual values, preferences, and needs Applies the nursing process with a focus on planning and implementation of care of pediatric patients and families Integrate growth and development stages of infant, child, and adolescent into plan of care Conduct clinical skills and identifies rationale for interventions and potential associated complications for both pathophysiological and pharmacological needs of the pediatric patient Demonstrate caring behaviors while respecting diversity of individuals Teamwork and Collaboration Develop effective communication skills (verbally and through charting) with patients, team members, and family Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Establish appropriate relationships with team members and assists when necessary Identify need for help when appropriate to situation Evidence-Based Practice Identifies and locates evidence-based literature related to clinical policy and practice activities per institution guidelines Verbalizes the importance of evidence-based practice in determining best clinical practice Quality Improvement Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Verbalizes the significance of variance reporting Safety Demonstrate effective use of technology and standardized practices that support safety and quality Implement strategies to reduce risk of harm to self or others Demonstrate appropriate clinical decision making Identify national patient safety goals and quality measures Perform safe medication administration

-Communicate observations or concerns related to hazards and errors to and the health care team patient, families, Organize multiple responsibilities and provide care in a timely manner s Informatics Navigate the electronic health record for patient information where ap- propriate for Document clear and concise responses to care in the electronic health appropriate for clinical setting record, where Identify information and clinical technology using critical thinking to and communicate data collect, process, Manage data, information, and knowledge of technology in an ethical manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, autonomy, into dignity, and social justice) Maintain professional behavior and appearance by adhering to Anders School of Nursing dress code policy. on University, Comply with the Code of Ethics, Standards of Practice, and policies at nd procedures of Anderson University, School of Nursing, and clinical partners.
-Accept constructive criticism and develop plan of action for improven nent + + Maintain a positive attitude and interact with inter-professional team n and fellow students in a positive, professional manner Provide evidence of preparation for clinical learning experiences Arrive to clinical experiences at assigned times Demonstrate expected behaviors and complete tasks in a timely manner er Accept individual responsibility and accountability for nursing interve and other actions entions, outcomes, Engage in self-evaluation Assume responsibility for learning Comments: MID-TER M: Student Signature Date Faculty Signature Date FINAL: Student Signature Date Faculty Signature Date
+Communicate observations or concerns related to hazards and errors to and the health care team o patient, families, Organize multiple responsibilities and provide care in a timely manner Informatics Navigate the electronic health record for patient information where ap clinical setting propriate for Document clear and concise responses to care in the electronic health appropriate for clinical setting record, where Identify information and clinical technology using critical thinking to collect, process, and communicate data Manage data, information, and knowledge of technology in an ethical manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, autonomy, into dignity, and social justice) Maintain professional behavior and appearance by adhering to Anders School of Nursing dress code policy. on University, Comply with the Code of Ethics, Standards of Practice, and policies at nd procedures of Anderson University, School of Nursing, and clinical partners.
+Accept constructive criticism and develop plan of action for improven nent Maintain a positive attitude and interact with inter-professional team r and fellow students in a positive, professional manner Provide evidence of preparation for clinical learning experiences Arrive to clinical experiences at assigned times Demonstrate expected behaviors and complete tasks in a timely manner er Accept individual responsibility and accountability for nursing interve and other actions entions, outcomes, Engage in self-evaluation Assume responsibility for learning Comments: MID-TERM [ : Student Signature Date Faculty Signature Date FINAL: Student Signature dent Signature Date Faculty Signature Date